Sustaining Tulsa’s thriving non-profit arts community through united fundraising and support.

 - Organization must have an active board of directors.

-- Organization must have a well-defined annual operating plan and budget and at least a two-year strategic or long-range plan.
+- Organization must have a well-defined annual operating plan and budget and provide any strategic or long-range plan.

 - Organization must have non-discrimination, conflict of interest, and accessibility policies.

 No organization is “grandfathered” in, so the answer is yes.
-The number may go down if eligibility requirements are not met, if organizations merge, or if more organizations form.
+The number may change if eligibility requirements are not met, if organizations merge, or if less than 40 organizations (our cap) apply.

 We hope to be able to offer individual grants for artist in the future.
 We also hope to encompass and support new forms of art into our clientele that will further enrich our city!